thatdevgirl/wordpress-color-palette/color-palette/readme.txt

 == Screenshots ==

-1. The color palette block in the post editor.
+1. The Color Palette block in the post editor, displaying the colors as stylized cards.
-2. The color palette block on the front-end.
+2. The Color Palette block in the post editor, displaying the colors as circles.
+3. The single Color block as a child block to the Color Palette block.
+4. The Color Palette block in the front-end, displaying the colors as stylized cards.
+5. The Color Palette block in the front-end, displaying the colors as circles.

 == Changelog ==